Flight to the U.K.

-We'll get acquainted with each other and learn the ground rules for ECHP and our unique approach to study and travel.
-There will also be essential introductions to the academic subject areas and the interdisciplinary framework we will use throughout the program.
+We begin with an intensive orientation in Edinburgh, Scotland, helping us to create a community of culturally-aware, traveling scholars.
+We'll get acquainted, learn the ground rules and our unique approach to study and travel.
+There will also be essential introductions to the academic subject areas and the interdisciplinary framework we'll use throughout the program.

-The British Museum is a vast storehouse of treasures from every period of civilization; of special interest to us will be the Elgin Marbles from the Parthenon in Athens and the Rosetta Stone, which provided the key to deciphering ancient Egyptian writing.
-The National Gallery, one of the great art collections of the world, will be a highlight of the many art museums we have visited.
-Included in our stay will be theater or concert performances.
+The Tower of London brings the Middle Ages to life, while St. Paul's Cathedral and Westminster Abbey introduces us to one of Europe's most magnificent cathedrals.
+See the Houses of Parliament and Buckingham Palace on walking tours.
+The British Museum is a vast storehouse of treasures from every period of civilization; of special interest is the Elgin Marbles from the Parthenon in Athens and the Rosetta Stone, which provided the key to deciphering ancient Egyptian writing.
+The National Gallery will be a highlight of the many art museums we visit.
+We'll also visit the theater or concert performances.

 Paris | Days 10–14